Health

 - 10 minutes: in boiling water or steamed

-- 15 minutes: sautéed, braised or in a wok
+- 15 minutes: in a pan, braised or wok

 Can everyone